NEUROLOGICAL VETERINARY SPECIALIST IN ANNAPOLIS AND TOWSON, MARYLAND

 EMG/NCV testing is the primary way to diagnosis diseases of the muscle and helps guide practitioners in selecting appropriate sites for biopsy when indicated.

-These electrodiagnostic studies are typically prescribed to diagnose nervous system diseases including muscle (myopathy), nerve (neuropathy) and brain (encephalopathy).
+These EMG studies are typically prescribed to diagnose nervous system diseases, including muscle (myopathy), nerve (neuropathy), and brain (encephalopathy).

-Designed to diagnose any abnormality in the functioning of these nerves.
-These studies investigate the functioning of the nervous system, while imaging studies like CT scans or MRI scans look at the structure or anatomy of a body part or organ.
+The diagnostic studies are designed to diagnose any abnormality in the functioning of these nerves.
+They investigate the functioning of the nervous system, while imaging studies like CT scans or MRI scans look at the structure or anatomy of a body part or organ.

 The NVC test helps differentiate between an injury to the nerve fiber and an injury to the myelin sheath, the protective covering surrounding the nerve.
 It can also help tell the difference between a nerve disorder and a condition where a nerve injury has affected the muscles.

-An electromyography (EMG) test is often performed alongside an NCV test.
-An EMG test records the electrical signals moving through your muscles.
+An EMG test is often performed alongside an NCV test.
+An EMG test records the electrical signals moving through the muscles.
 This helps detect the presence, location, and extent of any disease that may damage the nerves and muscles.